m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 Another challenge that has been sticking in my head is the one about applying advanced cryptoanalysis to the easter egg.
 I had already identified the easter egg contents to be base64 encoded, however after decoding it just looked like an obsurd file path.
 I got stuck on this one and ended up checking a walkthrough, looks like it's rot13 encoded, after decoding I got: /the/devs/are/so/funny/they/hid/an/easter/egg/within/the/easter/egg and tried appending this to the base url and got a new page along with challenge completed.

+Next I'm looking at the file upload vulnerabilities, the first seems like a simple task in Burp.
+I'm going to upload a small pdf, then intercept the traffic and upload the file with a different extension.
+Sucess, another challenge done.

+Another challenge I've been having trouble with is the item: sear')) union all select null,id,description,price,null,null,null,null from products --